-According to RoSPA around 80% of cycling accidents occur in daylight which is when most cycling takes place.
+According to RoSPA, around 80% of cycling accidents occur in daylight which is when most cycling takes place.
 The most dangerous hours for cyclists are 3.00 to 6.00 p.m. and 8.00 to 9.00 a.m. on weekdays.
-When a cycle accident is caused by another person you will be able to claim compensation for your injuries if you can show that they were responsible for the collision.
+When a cycling accident is caused by another person, you will be able to claim compensation for your injuries if you can show that they were responsible for the collision.
 A road accident can occur because of any number of reasons.

-Most accidents occur mainly because of someone’s negligence (drivers using a mobile phone, eating or drinking at the wheel, changing music in the car, or to them being under the influence of alcohol or drug consumption while driving), Weather conditions can also play a part along with driver recklessness or even poor road maintenance.
+Most accidents occur mainly because of someone’s negligence (drivers using a mobile phone, eating or drinking at the wheel, changing music in the car, or to them being under the influence of alcohol or drug consumption while driving).
+Weather conditions can also play a part in driver recklessness or even poor road maintenance.